-Transport: The last boat leave both Sandbanks and Poole Quay at 4.30pm.
+The only way to access the island is by passenger ferry.
+Public boats run between April and October (and a private service runs between October and March).
+The last public boats leave both Sandbanks and Poole Quay at 4.30pm.
 We advise you arrive on or before the 4pm boat.
 The boat fare is additional.

-Parking: There is no parking available on Brownsea Island.
+There is no parking available on Brownsea Island and access is by passenger ferry only.
 The nearest parking is the main pay and display car parks at Sandbanks and Poole and they are a 10 -15 minute walk to the ferry.

-Hazards: Arrival to the Island is via boat and visitors must be able to independently transfer from the boat onto the jetty.
+As arrival to the Island is via boat, visitors must be able to independently transfer from the boat onto the jetty.
 The campsite is close to the sea and cliffs.